-We received feedback about the practice from eight people.
-Patients were positive about all aspects of the service the practice provided.
-They told us staff were helpful, polite and friendly.
-They said that they were given helpful explanations about dental treatment and said their dentist explained treatment options to them.
-Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.
+We received feedback about the practice from three people.
+Patients told us staff were helpful.
+They said that they were given explanations about their treatment needs and said their dentist listened to them.
+Patients commented that staff made them feel at ease, especially when they were anxious about visiting the dentist.